haxtheweb/webcomponents/elements/barcode-reader/README.md

 barcode-reader will give controls to show/hide and start the scanner, but the submit button to utilize the data is left up to the website.

 ## Component Specific Attributes
 `value` Value of the result.
-For best usage, initialize tag with empty value attribute.
 `scale` Scale of the video as a number, no percentage sign.
-`input` Include value to show the input tag and result.
-Hidden by default.
+`hideinput` Include value to hide the input tag and result.
+Shown by default.

 ## Develop / Demo
 Run `yarn start` will start a local development server, open your default browser to display it, open your finder to the correct window and start watching the `/src` directory for changes and automatically rebuilding the element and documentation site for the demo.